davdar/maam/writeup/paper.markdown

 where `R` and `KR` are as defined in Section`~\ref{semantics}`{.raw}.

-In generalizing the semantics to account for nondeterminism, updates to both the value and stack stores must merge values rather than performing a strong update.
+In generalizing the semantics to account for nondeterminism, updates to both the value-store and stack-store must merge values rather than performing a strong update.
 This is because we place no restriction on the semantics for `Time` and therefore must preserve soundness in the presence of reused addresses.